Deer antler racks and more

 Oldanie built this reproduction whitetail deer antler rack by first building an armature of welded pipe and 1/4″ steel rod.
 He then covers it with fiberglass cloth and builds up the antler shape with epoxy thickened with 406 Colloidal Silica Filler.
 He mixes in pellets from Beanie Babies for texture.

-When he’s not creating deer antler racks, Oldanie makes things like this heavy, carved bear head mounted to the end of a log beam.
+When Oldanie isn’t not creating deer antler racks, he makes things like this heavy, carved bear head mounted to the end of a log beam.
 He used WEST SYSTEM Epoxy thickened with 406 Colloidal Silica filler for this project.

 Kell High School Robotics Extracurricular Activity